rob10campbell/PRoPS-colloids_setup/02-Simulating-waterDPD.md

 This is our standard framework for writing colloids simulation scripts.
 <br>
 <br>
-If you look more closely at the 4th section ("Total INITIALIZE") you will see that the code:<br>
+If you look more closely at the 4th section ("Total INITIALIZE") you will see that the code performs the following steps:<br>
 * Initializes HOOMD-blue
 ```python
 29 #################        Total INITIALIZATION        ##############
 30 hoomd.context.initialize("");
 ```
-* Creates a random distribtion (scroll right in the box below to see the full code)
+* Creates a random distribution (scroll right in the box below to see the full code)
 ```python
 31 hoomd.deprecated.init.create_random(N=N_Solvents, box=hoomd.data.boxdim(Lx=L_X, Ly=L_Y, Lz=L_Z), name='A', min_dist=0., seed=randomint(1, 101), dimensions=3)
 32